Apocalypse of Paul: Heaven

+Hell

 In hell, those punished are Christians who have erred.
-While some "usual" sins such as usury, adultery, and women having sex before marriage are condemned, the Apocalypse of Paul goes beyond this.
+While some usual sins such as usury, adultery, and women having sex before marriage are condemned, the Apocalypse of Paul goes beyond this.
 Various "bad" Christians are made to stand in a river of fire, including Christians who left the church and argued; Christians who took the Eucharist but then fornicated; and Christians who "slandered" other Christians while in church.
+Christians who did not trust in the Lord are buried in deep pits.
 Christians who failed to pay attention as the word of God was read in Church are forced to gnaw on their tongues eternally.
 Christians who commit infanticide are torn to shreds by beasts eternally while also on fire.
 Church leaders and theologians who preached incorrect doctrine or were simply incompetent in their positions are punished with torture.
 For example, a church reader who failed to implement the word of God he read during church services in his own life is thrown into a river of fire while an angel slashes his lips and tongue with a razor.
 Unholy nuns are thrown into a furnace of fire along with a bishop as punishment (in one Latin manuscript, likely a later addition).
 Failed ascetics are also punished; those who ended their fasts before their appointed time are taunted by abundant food and water just out of reach as they lie parched and starving in hell.
 Those who wore the habit of a monk or nun while failing to show charity are given new habits of pitch and sulphur, serpents are wrapped around their necks, and fiery angels physically beat them.
 The worst punishments ("seven times worse" than those described so far) are reserved for theologically deviant Christians, such as those who believe that Jesus's Second Coming will be a "spiritual" resurrection rather than a "physical" resurrection, or who deny that Jesus came in the flesh (docetism).
 The exact nature of their punishment is left to the imagination; an awful stench rises from a sealed well that hints of their torment below.